csongorb/growingstuff/process/dialogue.md

 So yeah this has legs?
 "Worst" case we can bomb out into previous work like *Work* and *Love* and *Chess* which have plenty of documentation already alongside the "failed" version of the one I'm doing know.
 And I can sit in the exhibition space sobbing about my failed project!

 Best case it'll be even more complicated!?

+## 2025-01-20 Csongor: Serial

+(I have to stop talking about this all the time, but) how does time pass so fast, hasn't 2025 just started a few days ago?
+Anyway, we finished [devolution.online/lmd](https://devolution.online/lmd/), really proud of it.
+Can / should we aim for online elements in your games?
+I would love to, although it would again be a first, as your processes are already living online, how can we add to them?

+It is inspiring to see you [working](https://github.com/pippinbarr/it-is-as-if-you-were-on-your-phone/commits/main/) and [reflecting](https://github.com/pippinbarr/it-is-as-if-you-were-on-your-phone/blob/main/process/journal.md) next to us... don't feel watched!
+What does this do to us?
+I for sure feel strange observing you from a distance.

+Give us some time to get an overview of *It is as if...* before we move on to some follow-up questions and possible ideas for working with the processes in the exhibition.
+How much do you want to be involved in all this?
+Not only in the development of the game, but also in the exhibition/exploration of the process?
+Oh, but you already do that...
+I mean the additional layers?
+This meta-ness is causing me some troubles.
+I realise that this time our task is to make things, decisions, reflections *more* visible.

+I also have an easier question:
+Do you have by any chance ANY other material about any of the *It is as if...* games that you don't have in your repositories (or in your book?)?
+I can imagine the answer, but I have to ask...

+Do you consider the *It is as if...* games to be a series at all, all coming from the same core?
+On your website you use the tag **Speculative Play** only for *Work* and *Love* and now *Phone*, but not for the others.
+Not even for *Chess*, which was a first.
+Are they for you outside?
+And what happened to *Adventure*?

+Or are they more twins, coming in twos? *Work* & *Love*. *Phone* & *Computer*.

+Oh, I have just found this in *The Stuff Games Are Made Of* (p.
+61), when you write about *Work*:

+> I had decided to call the game *It is as if you were doing work* to bring it under the umbrella of a series of games I was making in which players *pretended* to be doing something on their computer or cellphone rather than “really” doing it.
+By then, I’d already released *It is as if you were playing chess*, in which you make the gestures and facial expres- sions of a chess player according to instructions on the screen.

+So it's a series!
+So has *Phone* and *Desktop* always lured behind *Work*?
+And what should *Love* think about that?